 For an agreement - clickwrap or browsewrap - to be enforceable, the agreement must have been consented to by both parties, and what is sometimes referred to as a meeting of the minds.

-Express consent is clearly and unambiguously stated, and may be gained rather easily through verbal or non-verbal methods.
+Express consent is clearly and unambiguously stated, and may be obtained rather easily through verbal or non-verbal methods.

 Implied consent is unspoken and is inferred from the person's actions or non-actions.
 Implied consent requires more to prove when enforcing an agreement.

-Courts are less likely to bind a user to an agreement they implicitly agreed to.
+Courts are less likely to bind a user to an agreement they consented to in an implied way.

 Why is this important for website owners or mobile app owners when considering the enforceability of their agreements?
 Consent is a low bar to meet, but an essential element of contract formation.